AshridgeTechnologies/elemento/stories/Running from apps website.md

 - Runtime html page
 - The path /run always rewrites to the runtime page
-- The next segment can contain an id, optionally preceded by a descriptive name
+- If the next segment is `code` the path is treated as a path to an app published on the apps website
-- The page loads the app whose id occurs in the second path segment
+- The page loads the app in the path
-- There can be further path segments
-- The code is available through a GET to /code/<id-plus-name>
+- Apps website files should not be available through a GET from another site
 - It is served with content-type text/javascript
-- Can run from arbitrary URL
+- If the next segment is `web` the rest of the path is treated as an arbitrary URL, preceded by `https://`
-- Can run from another URL with incorrect content type
+- Can run from an arbitrary URL with incorrect content type
 - Rewrites URL for Dropbox content